Skip navigation

 New Faculty Startup Fund Practices and Expectations

-Faculty members at the University of Southern Mississippi are evaluated on their respective contributions in the areas of teaching, research, and service.
-Newly hired faculty members will come from diverse backgrounds and may be provided with startup funds at an appropriate level in order to assist and expedite the development of an externally funded research /scholarly activities program.
+Faculty members at The University of Southern Mississippi are evaluated on their respective contributions in the areas of teaching, research, and service.
+Newly hired faculty members will come from diverse backgrounds and may be provided with startup funds at an appropriate level to assist and expedite the development of an externally funded research/scholarly activities program.

 Requesting Startup Support

-When requesting startup funds from the Vice President for Research, please provide a description of the research or creative activity the new faculty member will bring to USM, along with a budget and explanation of how the funds will be used.
+When requesting startup funds from the Vice President for Research (VPR), please provide a description of the research or creative activity the new faculty member will bring to Southern Miss, along with a budget and explanation of how the funds will be used.
 Also include likely sources of grant support, and please be as specific as possible (for example, not just “National Science Foundation,” but include a specific program, division, or funding opportunity).
 The Office of Research Administration is available to assist in identification of potential sources of grant support.

 Managing Startup Funds

-Faculty startup designated (DE) accounts are established for three years with the expectation all funds be expended within two years.
+Faculty startup accounts are established for three years with the expectation all funds be expended within two years.
 This expectation is important, as the funds are provided to enable the new faculty member to establish a research program quickly.
-The VPR’s office will distribute half of the VPR portion of the startup funds upon arrival of the faculty member at Southern Miss and the other half at the beginning of the second fiscal year.
-If a different distribution strategy is important to meet the new faculty member’s research needs, then a request should be made to the VPR.
+The Office of the Vice President for Research will distribute half of the VPR portion of the startup funds upon arrival of the faculty member at Southern Miss and the other half when a Startup Allocation Request form is received for the faculty member’s second year.
+If a different division of the funds distribution is important to meet the new faculty member’s research needs, a request should be made to the VPR.

 Contact Us